razorpay/checkout-demo-extension/README.md

 `beta`: [https://betacheckout.razorpay.com/](https://betacheckout.razorpay.com/) | Tested via [https://beta.razorpay.com/test/layout.php](https://beta.razorpay.com/test/layout.php) and [https://beta.razorpay.com/test/checkout.php](https://beta.razorpay.com/test/checkout.php)

 - For each new feature/bug fix/enhancement etc, make a new branch.
-- *Always branch out from `development`*.
+- Always branch out from `master`.
 - Write code in your new branch.
 Deploy the branch to `beta` (until we get staging servers) when you need to test it on server. `beta` = `staging` server for now.

 Once you have thoroughly tested your code
-- merge `development` into your branch and fix any merge conflicts
+- merge `master` into your branch and fix any merge conflicts
-- merge your branch into `development` and push.
+- merge your branch into `master` and push.

-Some developer with write access to `master` will merge it and deploy to `production` in next cycle.

-- `development`: This branch will contain all the code that is ready to be shipped.
-This branch should always be shippable.
+- `master` should always be shippable.
 No merging partial code.
-- `master`: Only few devs will have write access to master.
-This will always contain code that is deployed to `production`.